electricimp/CFAx33-KL/README.md

 ## Class Usage

+**Optional Callback Note:**  Most methods in this library contain an optional *callback* parameter.
+If an optional callback is passed in, it will be called when the CFAx33KL acknowledges the command.
+The callback function takes one parameter, a response table.
+The response table will contain either an *err* key with an error message, or a *msg* key with the data received from the response packet.
+A successful response often contains an empty array as the *msg*.

 #### Constructor

 The constructor takes one required parameter: an imp UART, which will be configured by the constructor.